How to Beat Frustration and Be in Control of Your Emotions

 Exercising and meditation do wonders in making you more resilient and feel more peaceful.
 They can also be your go-to activities when facing irritating situations.

 Don't forget to treat yourself regularly.
 Working too much and too hard for a long stretch of time will only burn you out.
 Give yourself permission to enjoy yourself in the evening or in the wee hours of the morning when everybody's still sleeping.

-Award yourself for dealing with your stress.
+Reward yourself for dealing with your stress.
 This way you'll associate taking action with a pleasure that comes out of it.
-Try to think positive as much as you can.
-Dig into the best volumes on positive psychology or simply start expressing your gratitude for what you already have writing it down in your journal every day.
+Try to think positively as much as you can.
+Dig into the best volumes on positive psychology or simply start expressing your gratitude for what you already have by writing it down in your journal every day.